 The key question, then, is “How can we retain the beneficial aspects of capitalism, which are innovation, abundance of material things, and the creation of a large number of jobs, while we correct its many flaws, among which are a high degree of inequality, a great deal of unnecessary production and consumption, speculative activities that can destabilize societies while causing a large reduction in total demand and therefore in production and income, the destruction or erosion of traditional ways of life, and increased automation that reduces the number of jobs, with the consequent rising levels of unemployment in many countries, as capital is concentrated in the hands of fewer and fewer people?”

 The gist of the answer is that we need to recognize that some of the basic assumptions of capitalism are wrong, such as the belief that selfishness and greed are good, and therefore they should be encouraged and allowed to produce, unchecked and uncorrected, their many effects, whether these effects are good or bad.
-The belief that a human system as complex as capitalism, which involves the actions of billions of individuals in many different countries doing many different things, and, moreover, whose actions are liable to change in unpredictable ways, can be succinctly summarized by a few basic principles – privatization, deregulation, trade liberalization, unbridled competition, minimal government interference, and so on – from which principles one should never deviate, is a naive view that is so preposterously ignorant of the complexities of reality that it is hard to believe that so many people have embraced these principles as a sort of economic gospel, whose truth, according to its fervent believers, has been established for all time and in all places, and therefore they should never be questioned, opposed, modified, or corrected.
+The belief that a human system that is as complex as capitalism, which involves the actions of billions of individuals in many different countries doing many different things, and, moreover, whose actions are liable to change in unpredictable ways, can be succinctly summarized by a few basic commanding principles – privatization, deregulation, trade liberalization, unbridled competition, minimal government interference, and so on – from which one should never deviate, is a naive view that is so preposterously ignorant of the complexities of reality that it is hard to believe that so many people have embraced these principles as a sort of economic gospel, whose truth, according to its fervent believers, has been established for all time and in all places, and therefore they should never be questioned, opposed, modified, or corrected.

-In the development of any complex piece of machinery, such as a car, computer, or plane, although there is indeed a body of scientific principles that guide the actions of their developers, there arise a very large number of problems that cannot be foreseen, and therefore can only be solved as they arise one by one.
+In the development of any complex piece of machinery, such as a car, computer, or plane, although there is indeed a body of scientific principles that guide the actions of their developers, there arise a large number of problems that cannot be foreseen, and therefore can only be solved as they arise one by one.
 In the case of mechanical devices, there is a clear and immediate test of success, namely whether the device is able to perform the function one wants it to perform, and in the manner one wants it to behave.
 So, for example, if a plane crashes, the engine overheats or catches on fire, the steering mechanism does not work, and so on, then clearly there is something wrong in the plane’s design that needs to be corrected.
 But in the case of economics, even when things go wrong, there are many economists who refuse to admit that there is a flaw in their beliefs, so that they continue to insist that the theory on which their actions and recommendations are based is correct.
-This way of proceeding is comparable to an engineer who stubbornly insists that there is nothing wrong with one’s design of a car, plane, or computer, in spite of the fact that it keeps crashing or malfunctioning.
+This way of proceeding is comparable to an engineer or designer who stubbornly insists that there is nothing wrong with one’s design of a car, plane, or computer, in spite of the fact that it keeps crashing or malfunctioning.

 It is precisely the free-market economists’ stubborn insistence, in spite of all the evidence to the contrary, that their theory is able to explain the complex reality of human societies, which today involve the actions of billions of people worldwide, that has caused so much harm to a very large number of people around the world.
 Economists need to show more humility by admitting that the processes which they study and pretend to understand are more complex than they realize, and therefore they must be prepared to modify or reject parts of their theory, while they tailor their policy recommendations to the particular situation, traditions, and history of a country’s inhabitants, and not proceed like a bunch of blind and ignorant dogmatists, just as the communists did before them, in the conviction that they know what is right and how to fix the economic problems that afflict the inhabitants of many countries around the world.
 For it is precisely when people behave dogmatically, by not recognizing and admitting that their views may be wrong, that they are most likely to cause harm, and sometimes great harm, to others.